Skip to content

 You have a way of connecting with the less savoury members of society.

 You can speak, read, and write Thieves' Cant.
-Additionally, whenever you make an ability check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures—your proficiency bonus is doubled if it applies to the check.
+Additionally, you have Advantage whenever you make Charisma check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures.

 Level 3: Bruiser's Might